 During one of my afternoon wanders, I intentionally ended up in the direction of the promenade (the corniche).
 A relaxing, cool place to hang out and one I intend on visiting several more times before my time here is up.
 I couldn’t help but be enticed by these affluent surroundings and so I enjoyed cake and a cappuccino, a combination I’ve not indulged in for a long while.
 How’s that for discipline?
 When you consider I paid £3.50 GBP for coffee and a cake, you might think that’s not overly cheap and indeed fairly average pricing?
 Then consider though that this is the capital city and that this is pretty much the view from the coffee shop:

-If only all marina's offered such competitively priced goodies, huh.
+If only marina’s all over the world offered such competitively priced goodies!

 I hope this has been a satisfactory introduction and brief insight into the Beirut, Lebanon.
 Actually folks, it’s a more content than I’ve seen from my travel blog inspirator.
 Out of curiosity I re-visited to see where we went whilst he was here and to my surprise, I notice he never actually left Beirut city.
 Needless to say if I can venture out of the town and report back, I’ll instantly feel satisfied with such endeavours.
 Let’s see what the next few days bring…